An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Tubular neighborhoods of the instanton moduli space with spliced ends

-We now introduce the tubular neighborhood structure of the spliced end $W_\ka$ defined in the previous section.
-This structure will satisfy the conditions discussed in the beginning of \S \ref{sec:diagTM}.
-In this lemma, we introduce the projection map.
+We now introduce the partial tubular neighborhood structure of the spliced end $W_\ka$ defined in \eqref{eq:DefineSplicedEnd}.
+This structure will satisfy the first of the conditions in \eqref{eq:TMProperties}.
+In the following lemma, we introduce the projection map, analogous to the map $\pi_i$ in \eqref{eq:TMProperties}.